Editing and Proofreading Training

 “There is a chance they’re going to their summer house.”
 “It’s too early to tell if the two of them will be coming.”
 “It’s not right to write about the rite!”
 These three sentences confirm what we already know about English being confusing and difficult to use with accuracy.

 Beyond the number of words that sound alike but have different meanings, there are abundant trouble spots that make the tasks of proofreading and editing absolutely crucial skills in the workplace.
-This proofreading and editing training course is designed to instruct participants in the distinctions between the two terms, the importance of both, and the process for implementing them in writing situations that occur on the job.
+Business Training Works’ proofreading and editing training course will teach participants the distinctions between the two terms, the importance of both, and the process of using them to review workplace writing.

 At the program’s conclusion, participants should be able to: